 Requirements Vary by Type of Business and State

-- Business licenses—A state business license is the main document required for tax purposes and conducting other basic business functions
+- Business licenses: A state business license is the main document required for tax purposes and conducting other basic business functions.

-- Occupational and professional licenses—State licenses are frequently required for occupations as varied as building contractors, physicians, appraisers, accountants, barbers, real estate agents, auctioneers, private investigators, private security guards, funeral directors, bill collectors and cosmetologists
+- Occupational and professional licenses: State licenses are frequently required for occupations as varied as building contractors, physicians, appraisers, accountants, barbers, real estate agents, auctioneers, private investigators, private security guards, funeral directors, bill collectors, and cosmetologists.

-Operating without a License
+Operating Without a License

-If you operate without the required license, you run the risk of discovery.
+If you operate without the required license, you run the risk that your business will be discovered by local, state, or federal authorities.
 Authorities may discover such unlicensed businesses by checking state tax law returns and resale licenses.

-Collecting Sales Tax over the Internet
+Collecting Sales Tax Over the Internet

-Whether or not you will be required to collect sales taxes over the Internet may depend upon whether or not your business has a physical presence in a state, such as a store, office or warehouse.
+Whether or not you will be required to collect sales taxes over the Internet may depend upon whether or not your business has a physical presence in a state, such as a store, office, or warehouse.
 If you do not have a presence in a particular state, you are not required to collect sales taxes from customers in that state.